x-Purple/CFX-Bypass/README.md

 # CFX-Bypass

+If you got problems with it.
 Most likely not going to personally help you but you can ask other users about it here.

 https://discord.gg/Db7BUuv9Zv